“Come on, Syd, you’re not getting out of this one,” Desiree hands me the fresh fake ID she had acquired for me this week.

 After our shots, we order some girly cocktails and decide to try our luck at finding a table.

 “I want one near the stage if possible.
-There’s a band playing tonight that I heard is really good.”
+There’s a band playing tonight that I heard is excellent.”

 “You didn’t say anything about live music,” I say.

 “So?
 Why do you think this place is so popular?
 Every weekend they have a few bands play here.
-Some are well established, some are up and coming, some are…well some are terrible, but those ones never get asked back.
+Some are well established, some are up and coming, some are…well some are terrible, but those bands are never get asked back.
 Someone told me the band playing tonight has been playing here almost every weekend for the whole summer.
-Teagan said she was here last weekend ad saw them, and she told me they were awesome.”
+Teagan said she was here last weekend and saw them, and she told me they were awesome.”

 “What’s the name of the band?”
 I ask her.

 She reaches into her purse and pulls out a flyer and hands it to me.
 Four guys that look to be in their late twenties stare back at me with their best ‘I’m a rock star and don’t give a shit’ looks.
 Their band name, Un-Classic Heroes, is written over their heads.

 “This one is cute,” I say, pointing to one of them.

 “Which one?
 They’re all kind of cute,” she asks, leaning over to see whom I’m pointing at.

 “This one,” my finger presses on a guy with shaggy, dark brown hair that curls slightly under his ears, intense brown eyes, and a little bit of scruff dotted along his solid jawline.